noahjb/novi_cd_test/README.md

    `git branch -r | grep -v '\->' | while read remote; do git branch --track "${remote#origin/}" "$remote"; done`

    `git fetch --all`

+[You may get challenged for your GitHub credentials after the `git fetch --all` command.]

 What just happened?
 [What's with all these commands?](https://services.github.com/kit/downloads/github-git-cheat-sheet.pdf)